mne-tools/mne-python/doc/source/manual/cookbook.rst

 the intracranial space, the skull, and the scalp.

 At present, no bulletproof method exists for creating the triangulations.
-Feasible approaches are described in Appendix A.
+Feasible approaches are described in :ref:`BGBDEIGC`.

 .. _BABDBBFC:

 Setting up the triangulation files
 ==================================

-The segmentation algorithms described in Appendix A produce either FreeSurfer surfaces or triangulation data in text.
+The segmentation algorithms described in :ref:`BGBDEIGC` produce either FreeSurfer surfaces or triangulation data in text.
 Before proceeding to the creation of the boundary element model, standard files (or symbolic links created with the ``ln -s`` command) have to be present in the subject's ``bem`` directory.